 Raw frozen rhubarb will keep in the freezer for up to a year.
 While there is no need to thaw it before adding to recipes, you can defrost in the fridge overnight or 3 hours on the counter.
 Use as directed in recipes.

 Raw rhubarb is exceptionally tart, which is why it is usually stewed or baked with plenty of sugar.
-Rhubarb is delicious as a strawberry rhubarb upside down cake and makes an excellent jam, either alone or in combination with strawberries or other fruits.
+Rhubarb is delicious as a rhubarb cake and makes an excellent jam, either alone or in combination with strawberries or other fruits.
 It also tastes terrific in muffins and sweet quick breads.

 Add Rhubarb to These Recipes For a Treat!